joehahn/exes-n-ohs/README.md

 ### session settings:

-Use these setting when launching a session:
+These settings are used when launching a datascience.com session:

     tool=jupyter
     compute resource=m4.xlarge